EJEP/word_counter_emoji/README.md

 ## Emojicode Installation

 The documentation for emojicode is [here](https://www.emojicode.org/docs/).
 For installation instructions see [here](https://www.emojicode.org/docs/guides/install.html).
-Of particular use may be the ability to [https://www.emojicode.org/docs/guides/install.html#try-emojicode-without-installing](try without installing)
+Of particular use may be the ability to try without installing.